stacynwigwe/portfolio/organizational-readiness.md

 Students often reached the final stage of their programs underprepared for fieldwork due to limited visibility into prerequisites such as certification exams, background checks, and fingerprinting.
 This lack of clarity caused delays in graduation and frustration among both students and mentors.

-The introduction of the **Field Experience Readiness Checklist** within the SIS was designed to solve this, but success depended on more than technology.
+The introduction of the Field Experience Readiness page within the SIS was designed to solve this, but success depended on more than technology.
 It required proactive communication, user education, and guided adoption.

 ---